Pardhu448/DataConscientious.github.io/pages/about.md

 title: About
 ---

- We are a team of professionals with common interests and goals.
-Currently working on a product prototype and also on independent projects.
-We take up projects individually or as a team in the fields of Statistical modelling, ML system design and Digital Marketing Design.
+ We are a team of independent professionals with common interests and goals.
+Currently working in the field of local government finances.
+We take up projects individually or as a team in social sector involving statistical modelling, data visualisation, data documentation, data based marketing  and data intensive software system design.

  We also take up part-time or freelance projects in these fields and conduct training modules in related topics.

 ### Team